STORM-IRIT/Radium-Engine/README.md

  * Qt libraries (Qt5xxx.dll or Qt5xxxd.dll if you are in debug) : Core, Gui and Widgets
 * Set "radium" as your startup project
 * Change the application working directory to `$(OutDir)..` (go to the "radium" project properties, *Debugging* menu, *Working Directory*) to get the shaders to load properly.

+## Building on Windows with QtCreator / MinGW

+### Dependencies

+Unfortunately, GLEW does not have MinGW binaries, so you have to get the GLEW source and compile it.
+* Download the latest glew soure (http://glew.sourceforge.net/)
+* Move the GLEW source folder to  `\Glew`  in `3rdPartyLibraries`
+* Build GLEW in "Release" with Qt creator.
+* Move `libglew32.a`and `libglew32.dll.a` in `3rdPartyLibraries\Glew\lib\Release\mingw`

+### Building

+You can now run Cmake in Qt Creator.
+It should locate Qt libs automatically.
+It should also find GLEW provided you followed the previous step.
+If not, you can always set `GLEW_INCLUDE_DIR` and `GLEW_LIBRARY` manually to their correct locations.

+### Running

+If you run the program within QtCreator the path should be correctly set, and the executable should run fine.

+However, if you run it directly, you will need to put all the dlls within the `bin`folder :
+* `libgcc_s_dw2-1.dll`
+* `libstdc++-6.dll`
+* `libwinpthread-1.dll`
+* Qt Core, Gui and Widgets libraries

+They are found in the Qt distribution folders : e.g. `\Qt\5.x\mingwXX_32\bin`

 ## Troubleshooting